tinyramenstudio/today-server-old/README.md

   - Run `supabase secrets set --from-stdin < .env` to set the env vars from your `.env` file.
   - You can run `supabase secrets list` to check that it worked and also to see what other env vars are set by default.
 - Deploy the function
-  - Within your project root run `supabase functions deploy payment-sheet`
+  - Within your project root run `supabase functions deploy hello`

 ## 👁⚡️👁